 We’ll have to go up to the house and ask for help.

 He laughed.
 Fuck!
 She laughed too, but it was indeed a shitty situation.

 They walked up again and found a gate in the fence.
-They opened it and went in on a hundred meters long road towards the house.
-It was a mansion from the early twentieth century built on a small hill.
-Once it had been beautiful and grand, now dilapidated, with several windows nailed shut with wooden boards.
-The walls barely had paint.
-Had it not been for the cushions of the chair outside it would seem completely abandoned.
+A path went up towards the house, a mansion from the early twentieth century built on a small hill.
+Once it had been beautiful and grand, now dilapidated, with several windows nailed shut with wooden boards,the paint peeling off the walls.
+Had it not been for the cushions in the chair outside it would seem completely abandoned.
 Large apple trees adorned the hill down to the woods.

 Hello?
 Ole said as they approached.
 No one answered.
-The door of the house were open.
+The door was open.
 Hello!
 He said again, a little louder.
-They went over to the stairs of the entrance.
 Is anybody home?